 Skill Enhancement Courses are offered in the third and fourth semesters of second year programme and in the fifth and sixth semesters of the third year programme.
 Second year students (III and IV Semesters) will have to choose atleast one elective course each in both III and IV Semesters from the list of elective courses given in the curriculum.
-Similarly final year students (V and VI Semesters) will have to choose atleast one elective course each in both V and VI Semesters from the list of elective courses given in the curriculum.
+Similarly final year students (V and VI Semesters) will have to choose at least one elective course each in both V and VI Semesters from the list of elective courses given in the curriculum.
 The examination shall be conducted at the end of each semester.
+Students have to earn 19 Credits in Skill Enhancement Courses.

-Note: A particular elective course will be offered only if at least one third of the students in a class opt that course.
+Note: A particular elective course will be offered only if at least one third of the students in a class choose that course.
 If less, the elective selected has to be studied as a self-study course only.